rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/guide.md

 Technical documentation of the nitty-gritty implementation details for the scanning prototypes.

 **depth_usage.md**\
 Usage documentation for demo-ing the depth map category of prototypes.
+How to use the controls under default settings, how to change parameters like tone spacing and secondary tone duration...etc.

 **scan_usage.md**\
 Usage documentation for demo-ing the scan category of prototypes.
+How to use and change the interactive controls.

 **EDITED_object_detection_schema.json**\
 IMAGE object detection schema, with the "depth" property added as I've defined it for the depth map prototypes.